 Lexington Medical Center is pleased to be the title sponsor of the 2010 Governor’s Cup Road Race, featuring half marathon and 8K races in Columbia on November 13th.
 Our hospital enjoys events that encourage healthy lifestyles.
 Several Lexington Medical Center employees are training for the half marathon.
 We’re following two along the way.
 Between now and race day, our blog will bring you the stories of their training.

-Here is the story of June Duggan, Anasthesia Services Manager at Lexington Medical Center and her latest blog post.
+Here is the story of June Duggan, Anasthesia Services Manager at Lexington Medical Center.